KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 Building a QbE query does not require any technical knowledge, but data domain knowledge: technical aspects, such as creating filters, aggregation and ordering criteria, are managed by a user-friendly graphical interface.

-Let’s suppose that an administrator has built a business model and a Qbe document and, consequently, released it on Knowage Server.
-This permits the user to perform the following tasks:

--  from the model you can save a query as a dataset, usable later in other Knowage documents, such as cockpits;
+Let’s suppose that an administrator has built a business model and, consequently, released it on Knowage Server.
+This permits the user to access the model, query the available entities and save results as a dataset, usable later in other Knowage documents, such as cockpits.
--  since the QbE document has all the features of all other Knowage analytical documents, you can:

-   - add to the QbE document parameters,
-   - add profiling logics to the model.

 In the following we discuss each step in detail, showing basic and advanced functionalities of the **QbE Editor**.